Quick Stress Relief

 Tip 1: Recognize when you're stressed

 When you're tired, your eyes feel heavy and you might rest your head on your hand.
 When you're happy, you laugh easily.
 And when you are stressed, your body lets you know that too.
-Try to get in the habit of paying attention to your body’s clues.
+Get in the habit of paying attention to your body’s clues.
 Here are some tips for recognizing when you’re stressed:

-- Observe your muscles and insides.
-Are your muscles tight/sore?
-Is your stomach tight or sore?
-Are your hands clenched?
+Observe your muscles and insides.
+Are your muscles tense or sore?
+Is your stomach tight, cramped, or aching?
+Are your hands or jaw clenched?

 Observe your breath.
 Is your breath shallow?
 Place one hand on your belly, the other on your chest.
 Watch your hands rise and fall with each breath.
 Notice when you breathe fully or when you "forget" to breathe.

 Internally, we all respond to the “fight-or-flight” stress response the same: blood pressure rises, the heart pumps faster, and muscles constrict.
-When stressed, our bodies work hard and drain our immune system.
-Externally, however, people tend to respond to stress in different ways: some become angry and agitated, others space out or withdraw.
+Our bodies work hard and drain our immune system.
+Externally, however, people respond to stress in different ways.

-The best way to quickly relieve stress may relate to your specific stress response.
+The best way to quickly relieve stress often relates to your specific stress response:

-- Overexcited stress response – If you tend to become angry, agitated, or keyed up under stress, you will respond best to stress relief activities that quiet you down.
+Overexcited stress response – If you tend to become angry, agitated, overly emotional, or keyed up under stress, you will respond best to stress relief activities that quiet you down.

-- Underexcited stress response – If you tend to become depressed, withdrawn, or spaced out under stress, you will respond best to stress relief activities that are stimulating and that energize your nervous system.
+Underexcited stress response – If you tend to become depressed, withdrawn, or spaced out under stress, you will respond best to stress relief activities that are stimulating and energizing.